 CanaryMod

-While most of the community switched to Bukkit, there was still a core group that was faithful to the hMod platform.
-On the 3rd of March 2011, shadow386 rebranded their hMod continuation fork as CanaryMod.
-CanaryMod improved on the API of hMod in many ways, similar to the Bukkit project.
-Some Bukkit code was also borrowed, making it a hybrid of both platforms.
-CanaryMod also kept up a small number of plugins, generally forks of all of the original plugins but updated by different authors.
-The primary user of CanaryMod was the MinecraftOnline server, which they are still running to this day.
+While most of the community switched to Bukkit, there was still a core group that remained faithful to the hMod platform.
+On the 3rd of March 2011, shadow386 rebranded their hMod continuation fork to CanaryMod.
+CanaryMod improved on the API of hMod in many ways, rather than entirely starting over like the Bukkit project.
+CanaryMod also borrowed parts of the Bukkit API, leading it to partially resemble both hMod and Bukkit.
+The team also kept up a small number of plugins, generally forks of all of the original plugins but updated by different authors.
+The primary user of CanaryMod was the MinecraftOnline server, due to having started during the hMod era.

 Dawn of the Proxies

 On the 9th of January, Raphfrk made the first of their three proxies.
-CraftProxy was the first Minecraft server proxy.
-However, it functioned somewhat differently from modern proxies.
-It was not built to allow a player to switch between servers in-game, but instead, host multiple Minecraft servers on the same machine while still using the default port.
+And thus, CraftProxy, the first ever Minecraft server proxy was born.
+However, it functioned somewhat differently from what came after it.
+Its purpose was not to allow a player to switch between servers in-game like is typical of modern proxies, but instead to host multiple Minecraft servers on the same machine while still using the default port.
 For example, you could host both a creative.server.com, and survival.server.com from the same device, and it’d forward the user to the correct server based on what URL they use to connect.
+These still functioned as independent servers from the player’s perspective.

 Griefer YouTube

-As with any multiplayer video game, Minecraft servers were vulnerable to griefing, primarily in the form of destroying terrain, builds, or killing players.
+As with any multiplayer video game, Minecraft servers were vulnerable to griefing, where someone enjoys intentionally annoying or disrupting other players rather than playing the game.
+In Minecraft, this primarily took the form of destroying terrain, builds, or targeting and killing players.
 Perhaps the most infamous of the griefers were Team Avolition, who uploaded their first Minecraft griefing video onto YouTube on the 9th of January 2011.
-They were most well known for finding servers from Reddit, and griefing or trolling with a custom cheat client.
+They were most well-known for finding servers from Reddit, and griefing or trolling with a custom-made cheat client.
 Team Avolition quickly gained a cult following amongst a section of the community and inspired a wave of griefing YouTube channels and cheat client developers.
 They also sparked a feud with Reddit and became infamous for repeatedly griefing the NerdNu series of servers.

 The Early Bukkit Plugins

 Right after Bukkit’s launch, plugin developers were hard at work on creating new Bukkit plugins.
-Most of the large hMod plugins were quickly ported, including all of the ones listed in this post.
-Many brand new plugins were also created at this time too.
+Most of the large hMod plugins were quickly ported, including all the ones listed in this post.
+There was also a flood of new plugins, especially with many beginner developers feeling empowered by Bukkit’s simpler developer experience.

 On the 3rd of January 2011, the BigBrother project was started by Taylor Kelly.
 BigBrother, like LogBlock, was a plugin that logged block changes by players.
-BigBrother was the first block logging plugin to be available for Bukkit, with LogBlock following shortly after.
+BigBrother was the first block logging plugin to be available for Bukkit, with a port of the LogBlock plugin from hMod following shortly after.

 Nijikokun, the developer of iConomy, started work on a plugin to fill the void that the lack of general admin commands in Bukkit left in the community.
-The General plugin was then released on the 5th of January 2011.
-On the 19th of January 2011, Zenexer started another project under the name of GeneReal, a spoof of the name General.
+On the 5th of January 2011 he unveiled his solution to the problem, with a plugin named General.
+On the 19th of January 2011, Zenexer started another similar project under the name of GeneReal, a spoof on the name General.
 This then sparked a public argument between Nijikokun and Zenexer on the GeneReal forum thread.
 Shortly after, the General plugin was abandoned, and GeneReal was renamed to Essentials.

 Shadeness ported Towny from hMod to Bukkit as early as February 4th 2011.
 After taking a leave of absence, ElgarL took over the project on July 18th 2011.
-ElgarL later left the community alongside Minecraft 1.8, and Towny has been developed by LlmDl since.
+ElgarL later left the community alongside the release of Minecraft 1.8, and Towny has been developed by LlmDl since.

 On the 12th of February 2011, Acrobat released the iConomyChestShop plugin.
 While initially only supporting iConomy, this plugin allowed players to sell and buy items using in-game currency by clicking a sign on a chest.
-This concept is commonplace on servers now but was novel at the time.
+This concept, while ubiquitous on servers now, was novel at the time and significantly improved the gameplay experience of Economy Minecraft servers.
 The plugin was later renamed to ChestShop once it gained support for other economy plugins after the release of Vault.

 On the 14th of February 2011, Acru released the Lockette plugin.
 Lockette was similar to LWC in functionality but had a crucial difference in that it used signs for protecting blocks, rather than commands and a database.
-This difference was a big deal to many server owners, due to the simplicity of not requiring a database.
+This difference was a big deal to many server owners, due to the simplicity of not having to setup their server with a database.

 The DynamicMarket project was started on the 21st of February 2011 by HaloInverse and was the first shop plugin that adjusted the price of items based on supply and demand.
 This plugin has a very different concept to most of the shop plugins at the time and helped start a few of the first economy servers.
-However, this idea has not been profoundly popular since.
+While this was an interesting concept and very novel, it didn’t catch on too well overall.

 The first permissions plugin for Bukkit started development on the 22nd of February 2011; created by Nijikokun and aptly called Permissions.
 This plugin aimed to bring a re-imagined version of hMod’s permission system to Bukkit.
-Permissions was a dominant player in the permission plugin space for a large portion of the early days of Bukkit.
+Permissions was a dominant player in the permission plugin space for a large portion of the early days of Bukkit, and helped shape the way permissions in Minecraft servers work today.

 Also on the 22nd of February, Simon Rigby started work on the MultiVerse project.
 MultiVerse allowed servers to have multiple worlds that players could travel between using commands.
 This project sparked a trend in the server community where servers would have secondary worlds, usually for mining or events.
 MultiVerse eventually had add-on plugins released, such as MultiVerse-Portals that allowed construction of physical portals that the player could walk through, similar to nether portals.